coleifer/huey/docs/api.rst

         compatibility.
 See :ref:`store-intermediate-errors`.
     :param bool utc: use UTC internally, convert naive datetimes from local time to UTC (if local time is other than UTC).
-    :param bool immediate: useful for debugging; causes tasks to be executed synchronously in the application.
+    :param bool immediate: useful for debugging, causes tasks to be executed synchronously in the application.
     :param Serializer serializer: serializer implementation for tasks and result data.
 The default implementation uses ``pickle``.